 The woman is often isolated in her home, struggling to function and care for her family.
 StrongMinds is frequently referred by a loved one, clergy member or community partner.
-Awareness events gain the community’s understanding and acceptance.
+Awareness events, such as information sessions, gain the community’s understanding and acceptance.

 She is screened for clinical depression by a StrongMinds Mental Health Facilitator twice before she is officially diagnosed and welcomed to a group.
 A one-on-one pre-group assessment discovers more about her unique triggers for depression.

 She joins 11-14 other women with depression to discuss their situations and learn from one another.
-The group is completed in three phases and based on group interpersonal psychotherapy (IPT-G) with additional interactive activities and visuals.
+The group is divided into three phases and based on group interpersonal psychotherapy (IPT-G) with additional interactive activities and visuals.

-These sessions focus on creating bonds between group members and building rapport with one another so women feel comfortable sharing personal information and discussing their reasons for their depression.
+These sessions focus on creating bonds between group members and building rapport with one another so women feel comfortable sharing triggers for their depression.

-These sessions ensure all members are actively engaged and helping each other by making suggestions regarding one another’s problems.
-Members begin to fully understand all the symptoms and triggersof depression.
+During these sessions facilitators ensure that all members are actively engaged and helping each other by making suggestions regarding one another’s problems.
+Members begin to understand the symptoms and triggers of depression.

 These sessions prepare members to end formal sessions.
 Members are reminded to continually identify their own triggers of depression in the future and what they should do to respond.
 Individual action plans are created and reviewed.

-The woman is assessed at the conclusion of the StrongMindsTherapy Group to measure the reduction of her depression symptoms.
-Over 75% of groups will continue to meet regular and often pursue their own microenterprise activities.
+The woman is assessed at the conclusion of the StrongMindsTherapy Group to measure changes in her depression symptoms.
+Over 75% of groups will continue to meet regularly and often pursue their own microenterprise activities.

 The StrongMinds team returns once more to see how she has progressed.
-The evaluator asks her the same questions from the previous screening stages regarding her mental health and her family’s well-being.
+The evaluator once again assesses her mental health and her family’s well-being.

-With her depression symptoms reduced, her ability to function has greatly improved.
-Her children are now able to attend school with the additional income and support.
-There are less medical visits and more meals for the family.
+For most women, depression symptoms decrease, and their ability to function greatly improves.
+With the family benefiting from additional income and support, her children are now able to attend school.
+There are fewer medical visits and more meals for the family.